desiEunice/More-Projects/README.md

 # Machine-Learning for Finance

-Unsupervised Learning with classification with KNeighbors Classifier
+Credit Risk Categorisation with Unsupervised Learning using KNeighbors Classifier.